draft notes Field Journal

 7. Can Copilot extract my brand guidelines automatically?

 Yes.
 Upload your existing brand guidelines PDF to a Brand Kit, and Copilot’s AI extracts colour palettes, fonts, typography rules, photography styles, layout structures, and brand voice patterns.
-Review and refine before publishing.
+Review and refine before publishing — especially the voice section, where nuance often needs a human eye.

 8. How do I create a PowerPoint template optimised for Copilot?